seasonedcc/croods/README.md

 # Croods

-Croods is a library that abstracts the REST data layer of your back-end, providing you a simple API to integrate it with react applications.
+Croods is a library that abstracts the REST data layer of your back-end providing you a simple API to integrate it with react applications.
 A simple "Hello world" would look like this:

 ```js
 // src/App.js